Pending & Active: int(18)

 An emphasis is placed on hands-on practice with MLD, and several hours within the continuing education course are devoted to lab activities.
 Participants will not only learn standard lymph drainage protocols, but also how to adjust and supplement existing protocols with new decongestion MLD techniques for pelvic pain relief.
 At the end of this 2-day course, therapists can leave with a well-defined protocol for treating pelvic pain patients using manual lymphatic drainage.

 Come and see how a lymphatic therapeutic approach is beneficial for reducing pain in patients with pelvic floor dysfunction.

-This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, massage therapists and other rehabilitation professionals.
+This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 Dunberger, G., Lindquist, H., Waldenström, A. C., Nyberg, T., Steineck, G., & Åvall-Lundqvist, E. (2013).
 Lower limb lymphedema in gynecological cancer survivors—effect on daily life functioning.
 Supportive Care in Cancer, 21(11), 3063-3070.